2016 Sarangani local elections

 Local elections were held in the Province of Sarangani on May 9, 2016, within the Philippine general election.
-Voters will select candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor, and a representative for the lone district of Sarangani.
+Voters selected candidates for all local positions: a town mayor, vice mayor and town councilors, as well as members of the Sangguniang Panlalawigan, the vice-governor, governor, and a representative for the lone district of Sarangani.

 Provincial Elections

-The candidates for governor and vice governor with the highest number of votes wins the seat; they are voted separately, therefore, they may be of different parties when elected.
+The candidates for governor and vice governor with the highest number of votes win the seat; they are voted for separately, therefore, they may be from different parties.

 Candidates for Governor

-Parties are as stated in their certificate of candidacies.
+Parties are as stated in their certificates of candidacies.